Board Members

 Julieanne Darling

-Julieanne Darling – she/her
+Julieanne Darling (She/Her)

 Julieanne brings extensive experience and knowledge with over 20 years in social services in Victoria and Tasmania.
 Julieanne has knowledge of the social services-funded sector, and experience in policy implementation, contract management and project management., as well as a keen interest and experience in business process improvement.
 She brings with her, operational knowledge of housing, homelessness, out-of-home care, family services and family violence.
 Julieanne is an experienced leader who demonstrates her motivational qualities through a vibrant approach and her ability to develop a strong rapport with others.
 Julieanne has a master of Business Administration (MBA).